CaveStoryModdingCommunity/modding-wiki/wiki/oob-flags.md

 [Tribute Site Forums Thread](https://forum.cavestory.org/threads/using-oob-tsc-flags-to-exploit-memory.13917/)

-The following content was taken from the post made by Enlightened, the original creator of the list, found at the link above.
+The following content was taken from the post made by **Enlightened**, the original creator of the list, found at the link above.

 >Hey, so I've always been telling myself that after I'm done with modding I'll post these, but since:
 >1.
 I don't know when that will be.